The Stench of Trump’s Racism Will Cling to His Enablers Forever

 A month ago, President Trump added to his rally speech a new riff about Ilhan Omar, expressing indignation that the Democratic member of Congress would dare to express opinions about American government.
 “She’s telling us how to run our country,” he sneered.
 “How did you do where you came from?
 How’s your country doing?
 She’s going to tell us — she’s telling us how to run our country.”

-Omar is an American citizen who immigrated to the United States legally, as a child.
-Trump’s claim that she has no right to participate in American politics because she is an immigrant from Africa — and that she is permanently defined by her country of origin — is not only flagrantly racist, but would have been seen as bigoted a hundred years ago.
+Omar is an American citizen who immigrated to the United States legally as a child.
+Trump’s claim that she has no right to participate in American politics because she is an immigrant from Africa — and that she is permanently defined by her country of origin — is not only flagrantly racist but would have been seen as bigoted a hundred years ago.
 And yet he has continued to repeat this grotesque racist attack on her at rally after rally before braying crowds.

 This is the sort of outburst that used to trouble a certain strain of professional conservative.
 The right-wing intelligentsia has formed three broad categories of response to Trump.
 The most enthusiastic, on the right, have defended the president unreservedly.
-The most disgusted (“Never Trumpers”) have denounced him, and often his enablers as well.
+The most disgusted (“Never Trumpers”) have denounced him and often his enablers as well.

 In the broad middle of conservatism is a third category of conservative I have in mind here.
 These are the conservatives who will occasionally acknowledge Trump’s flaws even while supporting him broadly.
 They will ruefully and sarcastically bemoan his childishness, egotism, and self-destructive habits without ever urging a course of action that might stop him (Democratic control of Congress, enforcement of congressional oversight, impeachment, voting for Joe Biden).